Mule ESB Interview Questions And Answers

 - If the call is unsuccessful, the Callout can be set to retry service invocations depending on the type of fault received.

-We have future called Promotable properties in ESB.
-We can configure this future while development.
+Ans: We have a future called Promotable properties in ESB training Bangalore.
+We can configure this future while developing.
 Then we can make it changed at runtime without restarting the server it can be published.

-Data Source need to be created and need to configure with DB.
+Ans: Data Source needs to be created and needs to configure with DB.
 If we have security, then need to created security authentication.

 SMO: The SMO model is a pattern for using SDO Data Objects to represent messages

-What is the Difference between Stop and fail?
+Q13) What is the difference between Stop and fail?